Colaveloper/IS25-AM12/README.md

 - Use prefabricated ships to skip the building phase, or
 - **Edit** them by playing the building phase.
 The resulting ships will be saved and used in future demo sessions.

 > Tip: For the best experience in TUI mode, disable soft-wrap in the terminal.
+The terminal must support UTF-8 character display.

 Ensure that **Java 24** is installed.